I think it’s safe to say that all of us have experienced burnout at some point.

 The message loud and clear?
 Make the effort to take care of myself so that I can take care of everything else effectively.

 Most of us don’t have the luxury of simply retreating away.
-We have responsibility to our job, our family, and the people we owe.
+We have a responsibility to our job, our family, and the people we owe.
 The key is to find little ways to take care of yourself while not dropping the ball on your responsibilities.

-It could be as simple as a 15 minute walk every day to clear your head, or an afternoon off to play video games with your brother.
-Do things that take your mind off of what’s weighing you down, so long as its not destructive (i.e. getting blitzed and calling up your boss…). 🙂
+It could be as simple as a 15-minute walk every day to clear your head, or an afternoon off to play video games with your brother.
+Do things that take your mind off of what’s weighing you down, so long as it’s not destructive (i.e. Getting blitzed and calling up your boss…).

 This looks different for everybody, but I bet you know one thing you could do to take care of yourself without spending a dime.
 Be purposeful about making space in your schedule to take care of yourself, even if it means skipping something else that’s a “good thing.”